So, you want to reach unchurched people.

 To me, the key for that first week was not just to uncover the ‘what’ of God’s morality, but the ‘why.’
 I believe God always has our best in mind, and he knew that ultimately moral compromise compromises us (just read Proverbs…it’s SO clear).

 If you want more, you can listen here.You'll get further by trying to understand your audience than you will by ignoring your audience.
 Click To Tweet

 So where can you get ideas to find the angle?
 Obviously, you should talk to unchurched people…but in addition to that, here are five ways you can stay on top of what people in your culture and community are thinking about:

 Check out the Top 100 of 2021 to see what your neighbors are already thinking about.

 A quick glance shows people are overwhelmed (adult coloring books and a book about tidying up dominate the list), reading about life and death, their kids, their health, and their purpose in life.

 This doesn’t mean you have to do an “At the Movies” series, but it does mean what people are watching gives you a clue as to what they are thinking.

 Horror movies and films about evil are perennially popular.
-I really don’t like horror movies personally, but in crafting the Supernatural series at Connexus last year, I addressed our culture’s ambiguous attitude toward evil: on the one hand we dismiss it, on the other hand we simply can’t.
+I really don’t like horror movies personally, but in crafting the Supernatural preaching series, I addressed our culture’s ambiguous attitude toward evil: On the one hand we dismiss it, on the other hand, we simply can’t.

 What people watch is a great clue to what fascinates people and the angle you can take to engage them.